michellebcurran/School_District_Analysis/README.md

     - ```student_data_to_load = "Resources/students_complete.csv"```

  Therefore, as long as you have a csv file with the data to be analyzed, and a txt file to write or output the results to, then any election can be analyzed using this script.

+!
+There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced
+First, the replacement ...
+The school district analysis showed:
+-